-Prior to APIAHF, Priscilla served as the policy and programs director at the National Asian Pacific American Women's Forum where she oversaw the federal policy advocacy and government relations for their immigrant rights, anti-trafficking and reproductive justice programs.
+Prior to APIAHF, Priscilla served as the policy and programs director at the National Asian Pacific American Women's Forum where she directed the federal policy advocacy and government relations activities for their immigrant rights, anti-trafficking and reproductive justice programs.
 She has also worked with women and children in domestic violence and emergency homeless shelters.

 Priscilla received her JD from American University, Washington College of Law, where she was one of ten Public Interest/Public Service Scholars.
 She has a BA in English and Philosophy from Boston College.
 Priscilla has been recognized by the White House as a “Champion of Change,” and by the National Immigration Law Center, Families USA, the Congressional Black Caucus Health Braintrust and Choice USA for her leadership.